This content has been machine translated dynamically.

 - All Web App Firewall security checks and signature protections are supported in all cluster configurations.

 - Character-Maps are not yet supported for a cluster.
 The learning engine recommends Field-Types in learned rules for the Field Format security check.

 - Stats and learned rules are aggregated from all the nodes in a cluster.

 - Distributed Hash Table (DHT) provides the caching of the session and offers the ability to replicate session information across multiple nodes.
 When a request comes to the virtual server, the Citrix ADC appliance creates Web App Firewall sessions in the DHT, and can also retrieve the session information from the DHT.

-- Clustering is licensed with the Enterprise and Platinum licenses.
+- Clustering is licensed with the Advanced and Premium licenses.
 This feature is not available with the Standard license.

 This Preview product documentation is Citrix Confidential.